 WILLIAMS BAY — A proposed resort for the shuttered former campus of George Williams College on the shores of Geneva Lake has Williams Bay residents soul searching about the future of their community.

-Topography, a Chicago-based hospitality company founded in 2021 by Liam Kriehbiel, plans to purchase the 137-acre property that will include an inn with 68 accommodations, two restaurants, a retreat center, a 3,500 seat amphitheater, racquet center with tennis and pickleball courts, a boathouse and spa.
+Topography, a Chicago-based hospitality company founded in 2021 by Liam Kriehbiel, plans to purchase the 137-acre property that would include an inn with 68 accommodations, two restaurants, a retreat center, a 3,500 seat amphitheater, racquet center with tennis and pickleball courts, a boathouse and spa.

 There also are plans to annex additional land from the town of Walworth to accommodate this project.